 Transparency is a must.
 If there is even a hint that your employee recognition and feedback program is not equitable, it could do more damage than good.
 Think about it, if your program tends to recognize the same people every time, while ostracizing others this can cause resentment, not just with the workers feeling ostracized, but throughout the company.
 Be sure to regularly request feedback from your employees in reference to your employee recognition and feedback program and make adjustments or clarifications if necessary.

-Learn more about the link between employee recognition and engagement and find ways to develop a real-time employee recognition and feedback program in your company by viewing our Achievers and HR Zone webinar recording.
+Learn more about how real-time recognition and feedback are the keys to driving sustainable employee engagement by accessing our Achievers and HR Zone webinar recording.

 Do you have any thoughts on this article?
 Share your comments below.